Mother of Texas 'affluenza' teen posts bond, set for Tuesday release

 A day after the video was seen on the Internet, she withdrew $30,000 from the bank and informed her estranged husband, who owns a metal works business, that he would never see his son again, an arrest affidavit said.

-Mother and son drove in a pickup truck to Puerto Vallarta, where they were caught by Mexican authorities after a manhunt lasting more than two weeks.
+Mother and son drove in a pickup lorry to Puerto Vallarta, where they were caught by Mexican authorities after a manhunt lasting more than two weeks.

 (Reporting by Marice Richter; Writing by David Bailey and Jon Herskovitz; Editing by Sandra Maler and Muralikumar Anantharaman)